freeoxide/pi-door-security/client_server/docs/refined_specs.md

 4. Non-functional requirements
 - Availability: Target 99.9 percent for process uptime; automatic recovery on crash or hang.
 - Durability: Do not lose events while offline up to 7 days or 10k events, whichever comes first.
-- Security: TLS 1.3 to cloud; least-privilege local access; secrets stored root-only 600.
+- Security: TLS 1.3 to cloud; least-privilege local access; no persistent secrets on the client.

 5. Hardware platform and I and O mapping
 - Device: Raspberry Pi 4B 2 GB or higher, Raspberry Pi OS Lite 64-bit.